Sedgefield : Roman and Saxon Ceddesfield

 A colliery was opened in Fishburn in 1910 by Henry Stobart Ltd and operated until 1973.
 The village was also home to a coking plant that once gave the air in this village a particularly pungent smell.

 Winterton Hospital, a large psychiatric hospital stood in the land between Fishburn and Sedgefield from 1855 until its closure in 1996 and was subsequently demolished around 2000.
 A new village estate called Winterton now occupies the site along with a technology park.

 A mile to the north west of Sedgefield and to the west of Fishburn is the village of Bishop Middleham in the valley of the River Skerne which flows to its south.
 The name Middleham is thought to refer to the location of the castle that stood here half way between the castle of Durham and the castle at Stockton which all belonged to the Prince Bishops of Durham.
 Another theory is that it was the central ville of an early Anglo-Saxon estate.

 Bishop Middleham was once the site of the main castle and residence of the Prince Bishops of Durham.
-A motte and bailey castle, it was seemingly a lofty eminence and the remains of a large mound can still be seen just outside the south western corner of the village along with the grounds of the castle’s former park which has partly flooded to create a lake.
+A motte and bailey castle, it was seemingly a lofty eminence and the site can still be seen within the grounds of the castle’s former park which was partly flooded to create a lake.